samsuh/2026-journal/README.md

 ## 7/16/27 - Thursday
 - REPAIR DONE ~~went to get my bike gorn looked at by a reapair shop. turne out one of the horns i bought is broken and the second was just fiddly. cost 30k won to have them do it. prob worth it for the certainty. ~~
   - return done. ~~make sure to return the broken horna nd leave a review for the hassle~~
 - Inspection DONE. passed, no issues. waiting took a while.
+- Air Premia baggage allowance; 23kg checked, 10kg carry on.

 ## 7/15/26 - Wednesday
 - DONE ~~Powerlifting at 2pm but go at 1pm or 130 to do squats and stuff ahead of time~~